ropensci/roweb3/content/blog/2025-06-27-news-june-2025/index.md

 ### New software review editors

 We are excited to welcome [Emi Tanaka](https://emitanaka.org/) and, more recently, [Nima Hejazi](https://nimahejazi.org/) to our team of [Associate Editors](/software-review/#editors) for rOpenSci [Stats Software Peer Review](/software-review/).
-Emi brings her experiences in experimental design, mixed-effects models and data visualisation, while Nima contributes his expertise in causal inference, de-biased machine learning and semi-parametric statistics, and computational statistics.
+Emi brings her experiences in experimental design, mixed-effects models and data visualisation, while Nima contributes his expertise in causal inference, de-biased machine learning, and semi-parametric and computational statistics.

 ### R-universe updates